medik8s/fence-agents-remediation/README.md

 #### Workflow

 1. FAR adds NoExecute taint to the failed node
-=> Ensure that any workloads are not executed after rebooting the failed node, and any stateless pods (that can’t tolerate FAR NoExecute taint) will be evicted immediately
+=> Ensure that any workloads are not executed after rebooting or powering off the failed node, and any stateless pods (that can’t tolerate FAR NoExecute taint) will be evicted immediately
-2. FAR reboots the failed node via the Fence Agent
+2. FAR executes the configured fence agent action on the failed node => Depending on the action (`reboot` or `off`), the node is either restarted or powered off.
-=> After rebooting, there are no workloads in the failed node
+=> After the action, there are no workloads in the failed node
 3. FAR forcefully deletes the pods in the failed node => The scheduler understands that it can schedule the failed pods on a different node
 4. After the failed node becomes healthy, NHC deletes FenceAgentsRemediation CR, the NoExecute taint in Step 2 is removed, and the node becomes schedulable again